shadowezz/Productiv/docs/UserGuide.md

 * Meeting timings may overlap as you may wish to send a representative for your clashing meetings.

-* `CONTACTS` has no relation to the contacts in your contact list.
+* `CONTACTS` has no relation to the contact(s) in your contact list.
 Hence, you are free to add those who are not in your contact list.

 * You cannot add a meeting with the same `TITLE`, `FROM` and `TO` as an existing meeting.